ArpitxGit/Token/README.md

 # Token

-A simple ERC20 Token deployed on Rinkeby Testnet
+A simple ERC20 Token deployed on Rinkeby Testnet using Truffle.